BryanWilhite/Blog/presentation/entry/2015/2015-05-21-angular-js-1-x-grouping-and-sorting-json-driven-sets-with-underscore-js.md

   "isActive": true,
   "sortOrdinal": 0,
   "clientId": "2015-05-21-angular-js-1-x-grouping-and-sorting-json-driven-sets-with-underscore-js",
   "tag": "{\r\n  \"extract\": \"The Angular JS documentation on orderBy surprisingly has all the information I need to sort data.
 It even shows how the reverse argument can be assigned to a variable.
-This allowed me to write markup like this: &lt;div data-ng-repeat=\\\"i in groups | order...\"\r\n}"
+This allowed me to write markup like this:\"\r\n}"
 }
 ---